Since the department offers a rotation of advanced courses in French, German, and

 to plan their programs for their junior and senior years.

 Students majoring in French, German, and Spanish will demonstrate an advanced level of proficiency in writing ("Advanced Plus" on the ACTFL scale).
-Foreign Languages and Literatures majors will develop the ability to write in the target language in a range of genres including writing for academic, social, and professional contexts in such forms as letters, reports, and research papers for purposes of description, narration, and analysis.
-FLL majors will demonstrate in writing the ability to perform a close reading of a literary or cultural text including explication of relevant rhetorical features, structural elements, and historical and cultural references.
+World languages and literatures majors will develop the ability to write in the target language in a range of genres including writing for academic, social, and professional contexts in such forms as letters, reports, and research papers for purposes of description, narration, and analysis.
+WLL majors will demonstrate in writing the ability to perform a close reading of a literary or cultural text including explication of relevant rhetorical features, structural elements, and historical and cultural references.
 Through writing assignments students learn how to develop a thesis, provide textual evidence, present logical arguments, and employ appropriate theoretical lenses.

-In conjunction with the relevant departments, the Department of Foreign Languages and Literatures offers majors in Business-French, Business-German, Business-Spanish; English-French, English-German, English-Spanish; Government-French, Government-German, and Government-Spanish.
+In conjunction with the relevant departments, the Department of World Languages and Literatures offers majors in business-French, business-German, business-Spanish; English-French, English-German, English-Spanish; government-French, government-German, and government-Spanish.